-Asset class Benchmark allocation
+Asset class Benchmark anocation Government bonds 100%

-Government bonds 70%

-Corporate bonds 30%

-Total 100%

 4.3.
 What did the Trustee consider in setting the Closed Fund's investment strategy?

 The strategy review included modelling the Closed Fund's assets and liabilities over a wide range of possible scenarios for future economic conditions.
 In setting the strategy, the Trustee considered: